chuanshi/slacklatex/README.md

 ### Optional: with Docker

-First, copy the `config.ini` and complete it as described below.
+Clone the repository, copy the `config.ini` and complete it as described below.
 Then, build the docker image:

 ```bash
 docker build -t slacklatex .